Soil acidification: Prevention and management

 Soil acidification is a common issue in long-term crop production which can be reduced by lime, organic amendments (e.g., straw and manure) and biochar application.
 In sugarcane, soybean and corn crops grown in acidic soils, lime application resulted in nutrient restoration, increase in soil pH, increase in root biomass, and better plant health.

 Different management strategies may also be applied to prevent further acidification: using less acidifying fertilizers, considering fertilizer amount and application timing to reduce nitrate-nitrogen leaching, good irrigation management with acid-neutralizing water, and considering the ratio of basic nutrients to nitrogen in harvested crops.
-Sulfur fertilizers should only be used in responsive crops, with a high rate of crop recovery.
+Sulfur fertilizers should only be used in responsive crops with a high rate of crop recovery.

-Through reduction of anthropogenic sources of sulfur dioxides, nitrogen oxides, and with air-pollution control measures, let us try to reduce acid rain and soil acidification all over the world.
+By reducing anthropogenic sources of sulfur dioxides and nitrogen oxides, and with air-pollution control measures, let us try to reduce acid rain and soil acidification worldwide.

-This has been observed in Ontario, Canada over their several lakes and demonstrated improvements in water pH and alkalinity.
+This has been observed in Ontario, Canada, over several lakes and demonstrated improvements in water pH and alkalinity.